 As moms, we juggle more than most, and often our home offices show the strain of our dual role of CEO of the family and our other (slightly more lucrative) jobs.
 One of the joys of being the founder of a start-up is that I get to do a fair amount of my work at home while I take care of my four boys, but that means that I also need to keep my office hyper-organized in order to be the most productive and effective.
 Creating a more effective home office is essential.

 So how have I done it?
 Here’s a breakdown of what I’ve done to make my home office not only organized but a great place to get work done.

 You need to have an office where you can control the sound.
 I like having a silent office in order to facilitate phone calls and focus, so the number one key is a door that closes.
 Having four boys means that I can tell exactly what they are up to even with the door closed – yes, they are that noisy.
-I also make sure that I can easily access my headphones for phone calls (invest in a good pair with a microphone that is comfortable – you’ll be grateful when your conference calls last more than an hour).
+I also ensure that I can easily access my headphones for phone calls (invest in a good pair with a comfortable microphone – you’ll be grateful when your conference calls last more than an hour).